finalv2/cwp-decap-test/strategies/create-a-plan-of-safe-care-for-new-parents-and-infants.md

   - prevention
 order: 1
 resources:
-  - Federally required reporting information
   - "Intake form: Washington State Plan of Safe Care"
   - "Referral flow: Washington State Plan of Safe Care"
-  - Washington Plan of Safe Care website
   - "Outreach script: Washington State Plan of Safe Care"
   - "Presentation: Washington State Plan of Safe Care"
   - "Program flyer: Washington State Plan of Safe Care"
   - "Referral portal: Washington State Plan of Safe Care"
-  - Help Me Grow Washington
-  - "Brief: Infants affected by substance use"
   - "Reporting infant substance exposure: Things to consider"
-  - Fact sheet for healthcare providers
-  - Washington policy on infant safety education
+  - Terminology for infants affected by substance use
 ---
 Infants who are exposed to substances during pregnancy need special support, but their families may struggle to access it.